Beat Saber x Billie Eilish: Go-To-Market

 Oculus Quest 2: Go-To-Market

-In October 2020, Quest 2 launched into a consumer market that was curious about VR but still believed this was a product for PC Gamers and early adopter techies.
-Oculus had already shipped the original Quest.
+In October 2020, Quest 2 launched into a consumer market that was curious about VR but still believed this was a product for PC Gamers and early adopters.
+Oculus had already shipped the Rift and the original Quest.
 The hardware worked.
 But VR as a category still carried the weight of its own hype.
 But with Quest 2, momentum was growing, and it was time to ride the wave of adoption from appealing to an early adopter audience, to now focus on the mainstream.
 It was time to cross the chasm.

 As a PMM managing Oculus's AAA gaming portfolio during the Quest 2 launch, I was responsible for selecting and positioning the titles that would carry that argument.
 Not assembling a library — building a story.
 One where every game served a specific role in transforming consumer skepticism into conviction.